 The issue now is one of maintenance not change.
 You would think that was a lesser concern but, speaking ahead of the visit of Fulham on Saturday, Wenger was adamant his side's momentum must receive every bit of the care which has been bestowed on their recovery.

 "Having secured qualification in the Champions League we can focus more [on the other competitions].
 That's what we want to demonstrate now.
 We need to show that we can go from one competition to the other and keep the same focus.

 "I believe what turned the season around is the excellent attitude and mentality of the players.
 The players who came in have all shown excellent desire to do well and the right focus.
 That was the real turning point.

 "We have the mental level to keep things going and it is up to us to build up the confidence.
 Of course, that is high already now but it is up to us to show the mental levels to fight in every single game to win it.
 This is when the hunger and the desire to be at the top comes in.

 The Fulham game is sandwiched in the middle of three home fixtures in three different competitions over the course of six days.
 Borussia Dortmund were beaten on Wednesday in the Champions League and a star-laden Manchester City arrive on Tuesday for a mouthwatering Carling Cup Quarter-Final, this game - an evening kick-off against a side struggling just above the drop zone - must not be overlooked.

 Fulham may never have won at Arsenal in any competition, but Wenger remains respectful both of their ability and their manager, a man with whom he enjoyed a joust or two during a previous spell at Tottenham.

-Copyright 2024 The Arsenal Football Club plc.
+Copyright 2024 The Arsenal Football Club Limited.
 Permission to use quotations from this article is granted subject to appropriate credit being given to www.arsenal.com as the source.